A Welcoming Community of Care

 Our commitment to equality and equal access

 We believe all people should have the best opportunities to age well, and we strive to create a welcoming community of care.
 All of us at LifeCare Advocates are committed to working toward equality for all and to continue educating ourselves about these and other issues affecting our clients.
 We uphold the Code of Ethics of the Aging Life Care Association®, which includes:

 An Aging Life Care Professional® treats clients with respect, as complete individuals with their own history, narrative, and unique cultural identity.
 An Aging Life Care Professional respects the rights of each client, including the right to privacy, and, for the vulnerable client, strives to balance client autonomy with the need for protection and safety.

-We hope our LGBTQ clients and friends consider us an active ally in the community.
-In addition, numerous state and local agencies and nonprofits help LGBTQ seniors navigate their residential and care options.
+We hope our LGBTQ+ clients and friends consider us an active ally in the community.
+In addition, numerous state and local agencies and nonprofits help seniors navigate their residential and care options.
 Here are a few resources:

-- SAGE is the country’s largest and oldest organization dedicated to improving the lives of LGBTQ older people.
-Their National LGBT Housing Initiative is working with builders across the country to develop LGBTQ-friendly senior housing.
+- SAGE is the country’s largest and oldest organization dedicated to improving the lives of LGBTQ+ older people.
+Their National LGBTQ+ Housing Initiative is working with builders across the country to develop senior housing.
 You’ll also find a map of the U.S. listing housing resources in states where they are available.